A simple proof of local universality for roots of Kac polynomials

 Next, we show how to get Lemma~\ref{lemma:uniform_bound_on_k_moments} from Esseen's bound. \begin{proof}[Proof of Lemma~\ref{lemma:uniform_bound_on_k_moments}] By possibly increasing $R$ by a factor which depends only on $k\ge 1$, we may assume that there exists $0\le \varphi_1<\varphi_2<\cdots<\varphi_{4k}\le R$ so that

-Since the map $R\mapsto \mathcal{Z}_n(\D_R)$ is non-decreasing, proving the conclusion of the lemma with this (possibly larger) $R=R_k$ suffices.
-We use Claim \ref{claim:esseen_small_ball_for_vectors} to show that $F_n$ is typically not too small on some $\{i\varphi_j\}$.
+Since the map $R\mapsto \mathcal{Z}_{F_n}(\D_R)$ is non-decreasing, proving the conclusion of the lemma with this (possibly larger) $R=R_k$ suffices.
+We use Claim \ref{claim:esseen_small_ball_for_vectors} to show that $F_n$ is typically not too small on at least on point of the set $\{i\varphi_j\}_{j=1}^{4k}$.
 Define

 Note first that $\|V_j\| = O_k(1)$.
 To verify the non-singularity condition of Claim~\ref{claim:esseen_small_ball_for_vectors}, we see that $\Sigma_n$ is the covariance matrix for the vector $\Big(\Re F_n(i\varphi_1),\ldots,\Re F_n(i\varphi_{4k})\Big) \,.$ Claim~\ref{claim:correlations_converge} implies that it suffices to show uniform non-singularity when $F_n$ is replaced by $G$.
 Let us write this matrix $\Sigma(j,j') = \E[\Re G(i \varphi_j) \Re G(i \varphi_{j'})]$.
 Note that $\Sigma(j,j) = 1/2$ and for $j \neq j'$ we have